vanderoffice/CA-Strategy/enterprise-plan/Rev4C2/enterprise-modernization-plan-executive-summary.md

 ---

+## The Role of the Government Operations Agency

+The **Government Operations Agency (GovOps)** serves as California's management and efficiency agency, established on July 1, 2013 through Government Reorganization Plan No. 2.
+GovOps oversees the infrastructure of state government operations, ensuring effective management of the state's workforce, technology, procurement, and administrative services.

+### GovOps Mission and Responsibilities

+**Mission:** Improve the management and accountability of state government programs, increase efficiency, promote coordinated operational decisions, and streamline services to Californians.

+**Core Functions:**
+- Workforce management and human resources policy (CalHR)
+- Information technology infrastructure and cybersecurity (CDT)
+- Procurement and real estate management (DGS)
+- Innovation and data-driven service delivery (ODI)
+- Tax administration (Franchise Tax Board)
+- Administrative law and regulatory oversight (OAL)

+**Current Scope:**
+GovOps directly oversees 13 departments, boards, and offices, with primary jurisdiction within these entities.
+The agency serves in a coordinating and advisory capacity for broader state government but lacks direct authority to mandate changes across other cabinet agencies.

+### How E3 Expands GovOps Coordination Capability

+This Enterprise Modernization Plan establishes a framework that enables GovOps to coordinate statewide efficiency and effectiveness initiatives while respecting the autonomy of other cabinet agencies.
+The E3 model creates this capability through:

+**Transformation Management Office (TMO) within GovOps:**
+- Housed within GovOps, the TMO provides centralized coordination, portfolio management, and performance tracking for all E3 initiatives statewide
+- TMO supports (but does not control) E3 Undersecretaries across all agencies
+- Provides services: knowledge management, performance analytics, change management support, innovation coordination
+- Creates visibility and accountability without exercising direct authority over other agencies

+**Statewide E3 Council:**
+- Convened through Governor's Office with TMO providing staff support
+- Brings together E3 Undersecretaries from all agencies for coordination and alignment
+- GovOps Secretary participates but does not direct other agency E3 leaders
+- Creates peer network enabling voluntary collaboration and best practice sharing

+**Partnership with Independent Data Governance Office:**
+- Independent Office (outside any single agency) sets binding statewide data standards
+- GovOps entities (CDT, ODI) serve as technical implementation partners
+- E3 leaders across all agencies must comply with Independent Office standards
+- This structure provides authority that GovOps alone cannot exercise

+**Leveraging GovOps Expertise:**
+- CDT provides technology standards, cybersecurity guidance, and infrastructure services to all E3 initiatives
+- ODI provides innovation methods, human-centered design, and training through CalAcademy to all agencies
+- CalHR provides workforce planning and classification support for data governance teams statewide
+- DGS supports procurement innovation and facilities management

+The E3 structure transforms GovOps from an agency with limited direct authority into the **coordination hub** for statewide modernization, providing infrastructure, expertise, and support that enables E3 leaders across all agencies to succeed.
+This respects California's decentralized governance while creating the coordination necessary for enterprise transformation.

+---

 ## The Role of the Office of Data and Innovation

 The **Office of Data and Innovation (ODI)**, established on July 1, 2019 within the Government Operations Agency and elevated to a standalone department on July 1, 2023, has pioneered innovative approaches to government service delivery through data, human-centered design, and technology.
 ODI's mission is to drive innovation across California state government to achieve exceptional, equitable outcomes for all Californians.